aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

     no_op = Assembly()

-For `resolve`'s use all our assembly objects get a `length` counting how many bytes of bytecode they'll take.
-In this compiler it's constant, since we don't support the extended-length argument format.
+For `resolve`'s use, all our assembly objects hold a `length` counting how many bytes of bytecode they'll become.
+In this compiler the lengths are constant, since we don't support the extended-length argument format.
 (Suppose there were a relative jump to an address over 65535 bytes away.
 The jump instruction would need to occupy more than the usual 3 bytes; if we'd assumed 3 bytes, this would imply cascading changes.)
 [XXX can you in fact have extended jumps?]

-A `Label` is just like `no_op` except for resolving to an address.
+A `Label` is just like `no_op`, except resolving to an address.

     class Label(Assembly):
         def resolve(self, start):